cgb55/GettingAndCleaningDataProject/README.md

 is done before merging the two sets, this is done to slightly imporve the performance by reducing the size of the data sets as early as possible.

+In the second step the decision was made to only extract those measurements that contained `mean()` or `std()` in their names.
+This resulted in 66 extracted measurements.

 # Reference URLs

 1. https://class.coursera.org/getdata-032